 (918) 250-7663

-Hiring a roofer?
-Don’t just go with the first one you find or the cheapest option.
-Asking the right questions can save you from costly mistakes, poor-quality work, or even legal troubles.
-Here are five critical questions to ask before signing any contract:
+Hiring a roofer is a major investment.
+We recommend that you never go with the first contractor you find or simply choose the cheapest bid.
+Asking the right questions can save you from costly mistakes, poor quality work, or even legal troubles.

-Confirm they’re legally qualified and insured to protect you from liability.
+• Do you have a license and insurance?
+Confirm they are legally qualified and insured to protect you from liability.
 Verify their credentials and ensure their insurance covers general liability and workers’ compensation.

-Roofs vary – metal, slate, asphalt, or tile.
+• Do you have experience with my type of roof?
+Roofs vary by material – metal, slate, asphalt, or tile.
 Choose a contractor with proven experience in the specific material and style you need.

+• What warranties do you provide?
 Look for both a manufacturer warranty (materials) and a workmanship warranty (installation).
 Written warranties are a must.

-A detailed estimate helps avoid surprise costs.
+• Can you provide a written estimate and timeline?
+A detailed estimate helps you avoid surprise costs.
 A clear timeline sets expectations for project completion.

+• Can you give me local references?
 Speak to past customers to verify their reliability, quality of work, and ability to meet deadlines.

 TIP: 5 Questions You MUST Ask A Roofer